 The Road Trip: Humble Beginnings

 I have an unquenchable entrepreneurial thirst.
 As a child, I enjoyed coming up with business ideas.
 They were completely unrealistic for one reason or another, yet fun to imagine.
 My parents were nervous when I wanted chickens in their backyard so I could sell the eggs.
-They were equally unenthusiastic about breeding dogs, starting a fish hatchery, picking blueberries at the local orchard for cash, and online surveys that seemed to produce 15 cents an hour; however, they did support my short-lived "Emily Ann's Embroidery" business in college and my affiliate work with Legging Army (shameless plug- visit my website here ;) ).
+They were equally unenthusiastic about breeding dogs, starting a fish hatchery, picking blueberries at the local orchard for cash, and online surveys that seemed to produce 15 cents an hour; however, they did support my short-lived "Emily Ann's Embroidery" business in college and my affiliate work with Legging Army.
 Mom also loaned me her cotton candy machine for the neighborhood yard sale (I made 50 bucks, FYI).
 While these short-lived ideas were fun, none of them allowed me to achieve my ultimate goal: helping people in a life changing way.
 That is, until Mike and I found "the idea that stuck."

 The Idea that Stuck

-On the way home from the Outer Banks, Mike and I were talking about our personal budget that he created in Excel.
+On the way home from the Outer Banks, Mike and I were talking about our budget that he created in Excel.
 It's amazing!
-He designed it to track, down to the penny, what we budget and spend each month (one of many perks to marrying an accountant)!
-Mike achieved great success in making our personal budget comprehensive, functional, and efficient.
-He realized how valuable a comprehensive budget is in providing financial visibility and discovered a passion for helping others experience the freedom that comes from understanding finances.
+He designed it to track, down to the penny, what we budget and spend each month (one of many perks to marrying an accountant).
+Through hours of hard work and formulas, Mike made our personal budget both comprehensive and functional.
+He realized how valuable this tool was for providing financial visibility and discovered a passion for helping others experience the freedom that comes from understanding finances.

 The conversation turned to how we could make our budget available and customizable for others.
 From there, the ideas kept rolling in.
 Mike's thoughts led him to the Parable of the Talents in Matthew, which talks about being a good steward with what you're given.
 To which I responded, "...Talent Financial?"
 And there it was.
 It happened so effortlessly that when we pulled in the driveway at the conclusion of our trip, we were shocked at what the conversation led to.